design-automation/gs-json/README.md

 # gs-JSON

-gs-JSON is a spatial modelling file format that integrates geometry and semantics.
+gs-JSON is a domain agnostic spatial modelling file format that integrates geometry and semantics.
 Geometry includes both polygonal and spline based geometry.
 Semantics consists of key-value pairs linked to entities in the model in two ways:
 1. by specifying *attributes* linked to geometric entities at specific topological levels, and/or
 1. by specifying *properties* linked to nested collections of geometric entities.